Wing Chun is Not for Sports Competition, Here’s Why..

 Instead of looking to participate in a fight with someone, the self-defense practitioner looks for ways to not participate.
 That means finding ways to not put yourself in compromising places and situations.
 It also means learning how not to fight, how to control your temper and how to be non-confrontational.
 Sometimes it means de-escalation and escaping the situation.
 Self-defense training prioritizes this.
 Competition-based training never touches it.
 Very rarely does “raising up” or pitting aggression against aggression ever diffuse situations.
 In sports, participants agree to the idea of hurting the other person.
 Some even enjoy it.
 They know full well that that’s what they will be doing if the fight goes the way they want it.
 Developing this goal lends much more into a mindset that promotes participating in fights than it does to try to get out of them.

 Wing Chun Muscle Memory VS. Competitive Sports

 Developing effective self-defense reflexes and Wing Chun positions are different than sports-based training.
 Sports practice in gloves, with pads, using techniques which are legal in sports.
 These limitations can’t be denied.
 For instance, since there are no strikes allowed to the throat, palm strikes or chops to the throat are never practiced in sports.
-However, in Wing Chun, practicing to deliver palm strikes correctly must be drilled over and over in order to make it second nature.
+However, in Wing Chun, practicing to deliver palm strikes must be drilled over and over in order to make it second nature (palm strikes can often be better in self-defense situations).
 For a self-defense practitioner, training to specifically attack soft targets is a crucial part training.
-Make no mistake, the specific reflexes you develop in your training will come out in self-defense situations.
+The specific reflexes you develop in your training will come out in self-defense situations.